Bible Meditation And Journaling

 Please contact us if you have any questions or comments or would just like some encouragement?

-I have been praying, meditating and journaling for a long time now, and I look forward to it each day. ~ Bill Greguska
+I am so thankful that I have been praying, meditating and journaling for a long time now, and I look forward to it each day.
+It has become a regular part of my daily life. ~ Bill Greguska

 Psalm 19:14 May these words of my mouth and this meditation of my heart be pleasing in your sight, Lord, my Rock, and my Redeemer.